Karingal Hub: Town Square

 Its original form of 'Star Zone Karingal' was the first of the range of centres that used the terminology of "Star Zone" under the Village Cinemas enterprise.
 The 2021 redevelopment of Karingal Hub would allow portions of the initial parking enclave to be repurposed, allowing the accommodation of new retail outlets and the construction of an expansive multi-level car park (see § History and Developments).

-History & Developments
+History and developments

 Early years

 Karingal Hub opened in 1978 with a simple L-shape designed mall including the two anchor tenants of Big W and Safeway.
 Karingal Hub was managed by Jennings Properties, a part of AVJennings of which developed the Karingal estate.

 Karingal Hub expanded in 1984, adding a third mall section with space for another large tenant.
 This would end up being occupied by Woolworths, who by 1985 owned Safeway, retaining the space (essentially two of the same supermarket) to keep a monopoly on the locality.

 Jennings Properties later became Centro in the 1990's (now Vicinity Centres after a Novion merger), and like other Centro shopping centres, Karingal Hub was later renamed to Centro Karingal.
 There were a number of minor additions during the 90's, including a new food court.